jgstew/jgstew.github.io/_posts/2021-12-18-Strategies-for-Closing-CVEs-and-Deploying-Patches.md

 **Preferred Patching Strategy:** Do not apply patches.
 Do not reboot my system for me.
 Don't ever force me to do anything.

-**What I loose sleep over:** Loosing data or work I was in the middle of because of a forced reboot or similar change or any other reason.
-Or just loosing track of what I was working on because of a forced or unexpected disruption.
+**What I loose sleep over:** Losing data or work I was in the middle of because of a forced reboot or similar change or any other reason.
+Or just losing track of what I was working on because of a forced or unexpected disruption.

 ### Application / Service Owner